Join over 14,000 other Hoosiers in our health research community.

 - Your treatment options for your own health condition will not be limited by your participation

 - Participation is voluntary and your quality of health care by your provider will not change if you decide to drop out of a study

-Who qualifies for a clinical trial?
+Who qualifies for a clinical study?

 We welcome volunteers of all ages, races, genders and health conditions.
 Some health conditions affect certain groups of people more than others, which means that a diverse group of volunteers helps us to find better solutions!